ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 Hold a kick-off meeting with stakeholders like the CEO, CTO, engineering lead, and answer the most important questions, like defining the scope and risk assessment.

 Smaller teams mean fewer approvals.
-You're not waiting on legal, compliance, and security committees.
-Your CEO can approve the policy on a simple Slack thread.
+You're not waiting on legal, compliance, and security committees. our CEO can approve the policy on a simple Slack thread.

 Start small.
-Don't try to certify your entire company on day one.
+Don't try to certify our entire company on day one.

 • The product customers pay for